inside.ewu.edu

 Pre-requisites: POLI 203 or POLI 204.

-This course examines international economic systems and their relation to world political realities.
-Students will examine theories of state political-economic relations and the history of international efforts to manage trade, monetary and financial systems by applying theories to contemporary global political economics, such as North-South issues and the political economy of oil and war.
+Examines international economic systems and their relation to world political realities.
+Students examine theories of state political-economic relations and the history of international efforts to manage trade, monetary, and financial systems by applying theories to contemporary global political economics, such as North-South issues and the political economy of oil and war.

 POLI 323.
 U.S. FOREIGN POLICY.
 5 Credits.